rust-lang/book/second-edition/src/ch01-02-hello-world.md

 ### Creating a Project with Cargo

-Let's create a new project using Cargo and look at how it differs from our project in `hello_world`.
+Let’s create a new project using Cargo and look at how it differs from our project in `hello_world`.
 Go back to your projects directory (or wherever you decided to put your code):